Polis: The polis as state

 In the model slaves also cannot be citizens.
 Although that seems to be generally true, there may be some exceptions.
 For example, Plutarch's Solon reports that Solon of Athens was called upon to form a new government in a social crisis, or stasis.
 The citizenry had been divided into a number of property classes with all the archonships going to the upper class.
 They had gone into the money-lending business requiring the lower-class borrowers to put up their persons or those of their families for collateral.
 (Note: Putting up your family was illegal but apparently it was done.)
 Defaulters were sold into slavery at home and abroad.
 Now the lower classes had united and were pushing through a redistribution of property.
 In a panic, the upper class called on Solon to write a new constitution allowing them to keep their lands.

 Solon took the reins as chief archon.
 Invalidating the previous laws he cancelled the debts, starting with the large one owed him, made debt-slavery illegal, and set free the debt-slaves, going so far as to buy back Athenian citizens enslaved abroad.
 The price the rebels had to pay was that the upper class kept their land.
-The classes were re-defined.
+The classes were redefined.
 Now even the propertyless could attend the assemblies and sit on the juries.
 Apparently for that period in Athens citizens could be slaves, unless the whole story has not been told.
 (Note: Solon's reforms are too large a topic to cover here.
 There are many interpretations, no certain answers.)

 Aristotle notes (II IV 12) that to maintain its population early Sparta "used to admit foreigners to their citizenship".
 A foreigner here is any person from any polis not under Spartan jurisdiction.
 Whether the practice implies double citizenship is not stated.
 If it does not, then a change of citizenship, or successful immigration, must be presumed.
 Otherwise there might be a conflict of interest.

 A symbolic representation of Lycurgus giving the politeia to the new citizens of Sparta, which would be a political synoecism.
 There was no physical synoecism, according to Thucydides.

 A polis is a binding and irrevocable agreement between formerly separate populations to form a united and indissoluable commonwealth.
 Once the agreement takes effect all previous social arrangements become null and void.
 The polis demands first loyalty and exercises the power of life or death over its constituents.
 Its subdivisions and its laws must prevail.
 (Note: The resemblance of these ideas to those expressed by the founders of modern nations is not accidental, as those founders were much influenced by classical thought.)